ROvACC/docs/training/DELIVERY.md

 `IRLOX1M DEPARTURE`

-Note: because LROP SID SOKRU1K is a SID from both 08L and 08R, naming the track is mandatory; but in Cluj, IRLOX1M is a procedure used only from runway 25, which means that the explicit read is not mandatory, but it is recommended.
+Note: because LROP SID SOKRU1K is a SID from both 08L and 08R, naming the runway is mandatory; but in Cluj, IRLOX1M is a procedure used only from runway 25, which means that the explicit read is not mandatory, but it is recommended.

 ### 2.3.
 Vectors